 Cayman Kai, Grand Cayman

 Cayman Kai, a quiet 400-acres on Grand Cayman's north coast, offers many of the same amenities and recreational opportunities as Seven Mile Beach but without the big crowds.
-Lined with palm trees and blessed with the Cayman Islands white coral sand, Cayman Kai has more than six miles of beaches for swimming, sunbathing, snorkeling, beach volleyball, sailing, and more.
-The Kaibo Beach Bar and Grill can provides the food and drinks for those who don't bring their own; all told, Cayman Kai has three restaurants plus tennis courts, a dive shop, and a grocery store.
+Lined with palm trees and blessed with white coral sand, Cayman Kai has more than six miles of beaches for swimming, sunbathing, snorkeling, beach volleyball, sailing, and more.
+The Kaibo Beach Bar and Grill provides food and drinks for those who don't bring their own; all told, Cayman Kai has three restaurants plus tennis courts, a dive shop, and a grocery store.

 03 of 06

 Rum Point, which sits on the north coast of Grand Cayman and offers views of Cuba, is a lively beach shaded by palm trees and a popular spot for beach and water sports (Red Sail Sports has a shop on the beach here).
 The Wreck Bar is one of the most famous beach bars in the Cayman Islands, in part because it's the place where the frozen mudslide was invented.
 There used to be a ferry from Seven Mile Beach to Rum Point but it was shut down after the area was smashed by Hurricane Ivan in 2004, and still has not resumed operations.
 That leaves you with two options: a 50-minute drive from the main resort area or Red Sail's free catamaran ferry service if you dine at the Rum Point Restaurant (operates Tues.-Sat.).
 There are plenty of nearby hotels, restaurants, bars, and facilities for an enjoyable day at the beach.